alyssajasmine/Alyssajasmine/README.md

 I'm passionate about creating efficient, user-friendly applications and contributing to open-source projects.

-### 🔭 Current Projects
-- Building a weather tracking application using React and Node.js
-- Contributing to open-source documentation projects
-- Developing a student resource management system

 ### 🌱 I'm currently learning
 - JavaScript and Python concepts
 - Cloud computing fundamentals